arbiterofcool/ThreeCircles/README.md

 ```
 See [Spring Security plugin documentation page](http://grails.org/plugin/spring-security-core) for more details.

-#### TODO 2: Adding @Secure
+#### TODO 2: Adding @Secured
 In CheckinController.groovy,
 - add annotation at class level with IS_AUTHENTICATED_REMEMBERED rule.
-- inject spring security service
+- inject springsecurity service
 See [Peter simplified spring source with Grails blog post] (http://blog.springsource.com/2010/08/11/simplified-spring-security-with-grails/) for more details.

 #### TODO 3: Only my friends checkins in my timeline
+In CheckingController.groovy,
-- in login method: get user from params
+- retrieved user logged
-- if user not found or wrong password send error message
+- find all checkins for me
-- if user found and password ok retrun all my checkins plus the one from my friends
+- find all checkins of my friends
+- send back JSON with JsonBuilder

 #### TODO 4: Boostrap revisited
 In Boostrap.groovy, register yourself with you name and password and add your friends too.